How to Disable Automatic Calculation in Excel VBA to Speed Up Your Macros

 Formula Example

-this way (direction close to the speaker or towards the speaker)Measure macro processing timeThis code was also used in the
+This is the code that we used in this article:Measure macro processing timeThis code was also used in the

 Sub Execution()